 Valuation services are provided to the Trust by Cushman & Wakefield, a property services firm whose valuers are registered with the Royal Institute of Chartered Surveyors (RICS), the regulatory body for the valuation services industry.
-Following a full valuation of land and buildings as at 1 April 2015 and interim valuations using the altenative site valuation model which were reflected in the 2017-18 accounts, Cushman & Wakefield have provided a desktop valuation of these assets as at 31 March 2019 to ensure that the carrying amount of these assets does not differ materially from their fair value.
-These valuations reflect the current economic conditions and the location factor for the North West of England.
-The valuation for PFI buildings excludes VAT on the basis that the replacement of these assets would be carried out under a special purchase vehicle where VAT would be recoverable.
+A full valuation of land and buildings has been carried out as at 31 March 2020 to ensure that the carrying amount of these assets does not differ materially from their fair value, reflecting the current economic conditions and the location factor for the North West of England.